 As we’ve already discussed, the classification list is long, and it can be hard to determine quite where your product or service sits.

 When it comes to filing your trade mark application(s), it’s vital you identify all the classes of goods and/or services you want to apply for.

 Remember though; there is a separate filing fee to pay for each class.

 If you go it alone you’ll risk incurring unnecessary costs (especially if you have to make repeat applications).
 It’s far better to seek the help of an experienced Trade Mark Attorney who deals with these applications on a regular basis.

 Don’t run the risk of incurring unnecessary fees or leaving your brand open to risk.
-Contact Rachael at Ward Trade Marks for help and advice about which class or classes you should register your trade mark in, by calling +44(0) 1284 774841.
+For help and advice about which classes you should register your trade mark in: